-Boys and girls can just hang out; they can sleep in the same bed without having sex, and they can be platonic, but not 100 percent of the time.
+Boys and girls can just hang out; they can sleep in the same bed without getting intimate, and they can be platonic, but not 100 percent of the time.

 Be aware that whenever you have a guy friend, there will be questions, doubts and moments of weakness.

 You can be just his friend, but remember, you will fall for him at some point.
 It’s up to you whether or not you act on the feelings.